NovusEdge/c-learning-journey/day_1/README.md

 ### Programming Languages

-As the book puts it: _A programming language is composed of a set of instructions in a language understandable to the programmer and recognizable by a computer._
+As the book puts it: _A programming language is composed of a set of instructions in a language understandable to the programmer and recognisable by a computer._

 This is quite incomplete as is, but it serves the basic purpose of telling a person new to programming what _programming languages_[^3] are.
-A more complete discription is:
+A more complete description is:

 _A programming language is any set of rules that converts [strings](https://en.wikipedia.org/wiki/Formal_language#Words_over_an_alphabet "Formal language"), or [graphical](https://en.wikipedia.org/wiki/Computer_graphics "Computer graphics") [program](https://en.wikipedia.org/wiki/Computer_program "Computer program") elements in the case of [visual programming languages](https://en.wikipedia.org/wiki/Visual_programming_language "Visual programming language"), to various kinds of [machine code output](https://en.wikipedia.org/wiki/Machine_code "Machine code")._